We Have Been

 You may have heard that you cant deal with weight control issues at the same time as quitting smoking.
 It may be fine for some people to gorge themselves while quitting smoking and deal with the weight at a later time.
 The health implication of a minor weight gain is negligible in comparison to the health risks posed by smoking.
 The average smoker would have to gain over 75 to 100 pounds to put the additional workload on the heart that is experienced by smoking, and this is not saying anything about the smoking cancer risk.

-But for esthetic and emotional reasons, allowing uncontrolled eating and the inevitable weight gain is a mistake that will often undermine the quitting process.
+But for aesthetic and emotional reasons, allowing uncontrolled eating and the inevitable weight gain is a mistake that will often undermine the quitting process.
 Discouragement over appearance can cause some to return to smoking.
 Then the smoker has the additional problem of the extra weight combined with smoking.
 Sometimes the weight does not automatically disappear by simply relapsing back to smoking.

 Lose Weight With Our Highly Recommended Enjoying Weight Loss Program